sig-rpc/sig-rpc.github.io/_optimisations/python/list-comprehension.md

 tags: [list, loop]
 ---

-[List comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) (e.g. `[expression for item in iterable if condition == True]`) is faster than constructing a list with a loop. it can't be used for all list construction, such as where items depend on one another, but it should be used whenever possible.
+[List comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) (e.g. `[expression for item in iterable if condition == True]`) is faster than constructing a list with a loop.
+It can't be used for all list constructions, such as where items depend on one another, but it should be used whenever possible.

 <!--more-->